aneldev/dynadux/doc/React.md

 ```

 We use the `useRef` of React to hold our store.
-On the first call, since it doesn't exist we create it and save it to the `appStoreRef`.
+On the first call, since it doesn't exist, we create it and save it to the `appStoreRef`.

 When our Store has a change, we call the `setState({})` where this triggers the `render` of the component.